-The IPR Agreement requires Forward Pharma Operations ApS, our wholly owned subsidiary, to pay an annual fee to FWP IP ApS, which was a wholly owned subsidiary of the Company until November 22, 2017, of 100,000 DKK (\$16,000 based on the December 31, 2017 exchange rate) as consideration for FWP IP ApS agreeing to hold, prosecute and maintain the transferred intellectual property.
-Forward Pharma Operations ApS is obligated to remit the annual fee through the last to expire, or invalidation of, the licensed patents underlying the transferred intellectual property; however, the Company's obligation to remit the annual fee would be discontinued early if certain events occur as defined in the License Agreement.
+The IPR Agreement requires Forward Pharma Operations ApS, our wholly owned subsidiary, to pay an annual fee to FWP IP ApS, which was a wholly owned subsidiary of Forward Pharma Operations ApS until November 22, 2017, of 100,000 DKK (\$15,000 based on the December 31, 2018 exchange rate) as consideration for FWP IP ApS agreeing to hold, prosecute and maintain the transferred intellectual property.
+Forward Pharma Operations ApS is obligated to remit the annual fee through the last to expire, or invalidation of, the licensed patents underlying the transferred intellectual property; however, Forward Pharma Operations ApS' obligation to remit the annual fee would be discontinued early if certain events occur as defined in the License Agreement.